The Ascension Project

 Skills: A Synthetic gains and assigns skill points as other nonhuman characters do.
 It uses its Charisma modifier on Constitution-based skill checks (including Concentration checks).

-Language: A Synthetic can read, write, and speak one language.
+Language: A Synthetic can read, write, and speak the language of their creator.

 Feats: A Synthetic receives no feats at 1st level.
 However, it gains feats normally as it advances in level.